darshilchauhan/distributed-db/README.md

 TM:

 - DataManager DM
-- HashMap<String, Transaction> transactions: this transactionID belongs to this transaction object.
+- HashMap<String, Transaction> transactionMap: this transactionID belongs to this transaction object.
 - List<String> transactionList: list of IDs.
-In order of first come first served.
-For Deadlock.
+In order of first come first served. for deciding which to abort.
+LinkedList because need to do only checking and removing.
-- HashMap<Integer, Queue<Operation>> operationQ: this variable has this queue of operations waiting to be executed
+- Queue<Operation> operationQ: this variable has this queue of operations waiting to be executed
 - DeadLockMap: for detecting deadlocks.
 - String inputFileString
 - File inputFile

-- constructor TM(String inputFileString): initialize transactions as empty.
+- constructor TM(String inputFileString): initialize transactionMap as empty.
 Initialize transactionList as empty.
 Initialize operationQ with 20 variables and empty queue of operations.
 Initialize deadlockMap.
 Int
 - process(Operation op): F: call DM.fail(siteID).
 R: call DM.recover(siteID).
 For R and W try to execute the operation, if not possible, add it to the queue.
-E: releaseLocks(transaction)
+E: releaseLocks(transaction), B: begin transaction
 - Operation readNextEvent(): read next line and return if valid operation. otherwise call fail/recover/end(Ti)

 Transaction